PayBy/official-doc/docs/Online Payment Integration/Checkout/iframe-paypage.md

 #### Create an iFrame

-Use PayBy.createiFrame with tokenUrl to create an iFrame within a predefined div element.
+Use PayBy.createIframe with tokenUrl to create an iFrame within a predefined div element.

 ```
-PayBy.createiFrame({
+PayBy.createIframe({
   id: 'container',
   lang: 'ar',
   tokenUrl: tokenUrl,